xriss/djon/readme.md

 like reinventing the wheel but apparently I live in a world full of square wheels.

-There are some "close" projects but JSON5 still bitches about too many things and HJSON has some white space counting style long strings and doesn't take the opportunity to fix any of the problems you hit using JSON for non text data or question the text encoding of the JSON file.
+There are some close projects but JSON5 still bitches about too many things and HJSON has some white space counting style long strings, relaxedjson is close but it considers any whitespace to be the end of a unquoted string which makes unquoted strings mostly useless.

+Finally all of these alternative JSON flavours consider the text encoding of the JSON file someone else's problem.
+This makes including non text data in such files an escaping nightmare.

-In some ways this can be considered a luafication of json so the first rule is.
+In some ways DJON can be considered a "luafication" of JSON so the first rule is.

 This project will parse valid UTF8 JSON and only UTF8 encoding.
 We will not care about every UTF8 character being valid (because we DGAF) and